Enteee/duckpond.ch/_drafts/a-udev-script-template.md

 ```

 When the udev rule runs the script, everything written is appended to the system
 log.
 Stderr messages will be prefixed with `[stderr]`.
-Getting all the output of
+Checking what your script
-a script run is then as simple as:
+does is then as simple as:

 ```shell
 $ journalctl -e -t undock.sh